2021–22 Ukrainian Amateur Cup

-The 2021–22 Ukrainian Amateur Cup season started on August 18, 2021.
+The 2021–22 Ukrainian Amateur Cup was the 26th season of the national football cup competition for amateur teams, which season started on August 18, 2021.
 The competition was abandoned at semifinals stage due to the Russian aggression.

 The last season champion LNZ-Lebedyn was admitted to the 2021–22 Ukrainian Second League and was not eligible to compete.

 Participated clubs

 In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).